runemadsen/runeform.com/_posts/2016-02-26-basic-relationships.md

 The most basic of these relationships is the one between the canvas and the shapes within it.
 It's possible to create a range of different expressions by changing a few variables of a single shape within the canvas.
 In the following, we will use the **position**, **size** and **rotation** of a single rectangle to investigate the qualities of this simple relationship.

+By changing the **size** of a shape, we can communicate whether that shape is important or not.